 A great example would be MRP settings.
 Users typically know where in the system to make the setting change.
 What they don’t understand is the strategy behind each setting, why you use one strategy for one set of materials and a different strategy for another.
 In addition, because the life cycle of materials will change depending on finished product changes, users don’t know when to explore different strategies to reflect the new reality.
 The end result is one MRP strategy, thus setting, is used across all materials, including raw, WIP and packaging, and the material planning strategy is not aligned with finished product strategies, ie. make to stock vs. make to order.

-To achieve sustainable business value from your technology, it’s not enough to train users on how to execute the transaction and make setting changes.
-Users must move beyond execution and develop the knowledge of how to plan and analyze their business and deploy their skills to make the necessary system adjustments.
+To achieve sustainable business value from your technology, it’s not enough to train your people on how to execute the transaction and make setting changes.
+They must move beyond execution and develop the knowledge of how to plan and analyze their business and deploy their skills to make the necessary system adjustments.
 Only then will the organization realize full value from their investment in SAP and achieve improved business results.

+Education is one of the cornerstones of how we help companies transform and sustain improvements.
 Helping companies become educated on how to leverage SAP to uncover the potential of their supply chain is what we do.
-Improving lives is why we do it.Tags: Education, MRP, SAP, Supply Chain Optimization
+Improving lives is why we do it.Tags: Education, People Process Technology, Training